Ekhion76/e_core/README.md

 If you use eCore features, your script will be portable.
 It would be even better if there were already a similar initiative to bring the frameworks to a common denominator.
 For now, this initiative is based on the needs of my own scripts.

+## Labor and skill system:

+The concept works along the lines of the ArcheAge MMORPG.
+Completing each job costs labor points, which also increases the character's skill.

+For example, if you harvest a vegetable with my collecting script, it costs 5 lab points and it is added to the harvesting skill.
+This way, you can later receive discounts according to the rank setting, for example: faster harvesting, for fewer work points.

+In the crafting system, it can be set that an item can only be produced after acquiring a certain skill and how many labor points it costs to make it.